kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

 ```
 * (Note 3) This is a "training from scratch" tutorial, which might need lots of time and gpu resource.
 If you want to train a model on your custom dataset, it is recommended that you read [finetune.md](https://github.com/open-mmlab/mmdetection/blob/5e246d5e3bc3310b5c625fb57bc03d2338ca39bc/docs/en/tutorials/finetune.md), [customize_dataset.md](https://github.com/open-mmlab/mmdetection/blob/5e246d5e3bc3310b5c625fb57bc03d2338ca39bc/docs/en/tutorials/customize_dataset.md), and [colab tutorial: Train A Detector on A Customized Dataset](https://github.com/open-mmlab/mmdetection/blob/master/demo/MMDet_Tutorial.ipynb).

-# Step 2: Test trained model
+# Step 2: Test trained pytorch model
-`tools/test_kneron.py` is a script that generates inference results from test set with our pytorch model and evaluates the results to see if our pytorch model is well trained (if `--eval` argument is given).
+`tools/test_kneron.py` is a script that generates inference results from test set with our pytorch model(or onnx model) and evaluates the results to see if our pytorch model(or onnx model) is well trained (if `--eval` argument is given).
 Note that it's always good to evluate our pytorch model before deploying it.

 ```python
 python tools/test_kneron.py \